Prolong the life of your shoes

 Plain, Nubuck, Suede, Patent or Synthetic

 Plain leather, arguably the most common material for shoes, is often the one that people think they know how to care for best.
 The regular application of shoe cream will help the leather retain its colour and suppleness.
-To learn how to properly polish your shoes check out our online video with director Donald Begg.
+To learn how to polish shoes check out our online video with director Donald Begg.

 BLACK LEATHER SCHOOL SHOES